Hilcorp pledges to hire ‘vast majority’ of BP Alaska workers

 David Wilkins, a vice president of Hilcorp, accepted the welcome and thanked Weiss with a hug, calling her his “big sister.”

 He offered reassurance to the roughly 1,600 BP Alaska employees who may feel uncertain about their futures.

 “We're still working through it and we're getting very, very close to extending offers,” he said.
 “BP’s excellent and qualified workforce will be key to the operation of Prudhoe Bay into the future.”

 Wilkins didn’t specify how many BP employees would be offered jobs but said Hilcorp would “onboard the vast majority of folks interested in coming on board.”

 What Prudhoe Bay will look like under Hilcorp’s management remains unclear.
 “Honestly, today I can’t tell you, because we’re still in the seek-to-understand mode,” Wilkins said.

 The company is speaking to BP employees, state regulators and formulating a plan for how it will operate the United States’ most productive oilfield.
 Wilkins says he hopes the sale will be finalized sometime in 2020.

 Other aspects of the company remain opaque.
 Hilcorp has requested to keep its financial records confidential as its purchase of BP's Alaska assets moves through the regulatory process.

-On Tuesday, KTVA-TV reported that state regulators have granted a second extension to a public comment period on the BP-Hilcorp sale.
+that state regulators have granted a second extension to a public comment period on the BP-Hilcorp sale.